ankrdba/LaunchDarkly/README.md

    <img width="1115" alt="Screenshot 2024-07-28 at 20 14 21" src="https://github.com/user-attachments/assets/3aa62638-c6f4-4b36-ad07-b9388ff3ed2f">
    <img width="1083" alt="Screenshot 2024-07-28 at 20 14 44" src="https://github.com/user-attachments/assets/3be3c813-5471-4258-b141-3d552bf947ec">

-5. Run the experiment.
+5. Ensure that the engage-button flag is switched on

+7. Start the experiment

-6. Refresh the application 10 times, the probability stats should get updated.
-The targeting rule for the engage-flag will get updated as follows.
+8. Refresh the application 10 times, the probability stats should get updated.
+The targeting rule for the engage-flag will also be updated as follows.

   <img width="928" alt="Screenshot 2024-07-28 at 20 16 43" src="https://github.com/user-attachments/assets/31ae4090-2492-4262-b7a0-891012562966">